Analysis | Biden sends an international message about democracy that resonates here at home

 “Historians are going to examine and write about this moment as an inflection point, as I said,” he continued, speaking from the White House.
 “And I believe [with] every ounce of my being that democracy will and must prevail.
 We must demonstrate that democracy can still deliver for our people in this changed world.
 That, in my view, is our galvanizing mission.
 Democracy doesn’t happen by accident.”

 Such a rebuke of the world’s autocratic leaders would not be abnormal for any U.S. president, with the possible exception of Biden’s immediate predecessor.
 Donald Trump was not a fervent champion of democracy, as he made clear through years spent publicly embracing leaders such as President Recep Tayyip Erdogan of Turkey and President Vladimir Putin of Russia.
-But it was his reaction to the country’s most recent democratic election which cemented his views of giving voice to the people: His repeated falsehoods about the results of the presidential contest eventually led to a violent attempt to block the election results Jan.
+But it was his reaction to the country’s most recent democratic election that cemented his views of giving voice to the people: His repeated falsehoods about the results of the presidential contest eventually led to a violent attempt to block the election results Jan.
 6 at the U.S. Capitol in Washington.

 Trump’s views pushed his party to the right, but the Republican Party was already headed in that direction.